 - 1/4 tsp nutmeg

-- Mix all of the ingredients except for the cider vinegar and brandy in a large bowl.
+- Mix all of the ingredients except for the finishing options in a large bowl.

-- Store the mincemeat in the fridge, and allow the flavours to mingle for at least 2 days before serving.
+- For a quick mincemeat, stir in the brandy and/or lemon juice.
+Store the mincemeat in the fridge, and allow the flavours to mingle for at least 2 days before serving.
 Use within 1 month.

-- To ferment the mincemeat, mix in 2 tbsp of cultured cider vinegar (see notes for options).
+- To ferment the mincemeat, mix in 4 tbsp of a cultured liquid (see notes for recommended options).

 - Pack the mincemeat into jars for fermenting.
 Be sure to press the fruit down so that all the air is squeezed out.

-- Top each jar with the remaining cider vinegar to keep the mixture below the liquid.
+- Divide the remaining 2 tbsp of culture between the jars to keep the mixture below the liquid.

 - Mincemeat makes a great gift.
-Tie a ribbon around a jar of fresh, fermented mincemeat, or use a water bath canner and process 1 cup jars for 30 minutes.
+Tie a ribbon around a jar of fresh mincemeat or use a water bath canner and process 1 cup jars for 30 minutes.

 Keywords: Christmas, winter, holiday, tarts, pie, cookies, probiotic, sugar free, vegan, gluten free, meat free, lard free, fat free